6/3/2024

 CASE

 Prior to the retrocommissioning of a customer, we had already been asked to survey all installations, determine their lifespan and draw up a multi-year plan.
-We were also asked whether there were any quick wins.
+We were also asked if there were any quick wins.
 No problems were immediately identified.
 However, when questioned, comments about comfort did surface.
 It also emerged that the system - which had been in use for several years - was adjusted manually in various areas during maintenance, but that the BMS was not adjusted every time.

 We found about 30 pain points, including: